yashkrsingh/CSD403-Big-Data-And-Cloud-Computing/README.md

 Implement the association rule mining algorithm and run your program with different values of the input parameters (support and confidence) and with progressively larger datasets to get a better perspective on how the association rule mining algorithm works.

+- Balance Sheet Analysis

+Using the 10-K fillings of atleast 5 companies, draw out patterns and meaningful visualizations from the balance sheets so obtained.

+- MapReduce

+Using the MapReduce programming paradigm in any language of your choice, count the frequency of words in a large text file.